csexton/viceroy/README.md

 # Viceroy - Vim Configuration Framework

-Viceroy is a starter kit for the [Vim text editor](http://www.vim.org/).
+Viceroy is a configuration of the the [Vim text editor](http://www.vim.org/).
 It is a set of vim scripts that help programmers get the most out of vim with common options that advanced vim users would set.

+Who is this for?
+Teams that want a standard vim configuration to share, particularly for pair programming.
+People just getting started with vim and want to boot-strap their configuration.
+And anyone who just wants the batteries included with Vim.

-Viceroy is not a crutch that experienced vim users would get annoyed at.
-It is opinionated, but tries to follow best practices of the community.
+Viceroy is not intended to be a crutch that experienced vim users would get annoyed at.
+Yes, is opinionated, but tries to follow best practices of the community.
 The goal is to have a solid set a defaults with an easy way to customize.
+If you think something should be changed please submit a pull request.
+Together we can make this project a rock solid base for writing code in Vim.

 To install simply run this command (if you trust me, otherwise clone the [git repo](http://github.com/csexton/viceroy)):